 - Create a supportive environment through genuine care, including employee recognition and the elimination of workplace hassles.

-The Huntsville EMBA Program blends online with in-class learning.
-This program is ideal for candidates with heavy travel schedules or who live outside the state.
-Classes meet 1 weekend per month with additional online components* 21 months / 5 semesters, 3-4 classes per semester (Friday 4:00-8:00 p.m., and Saturday 8:00 a.m.-5:00 p.m.)
-Leadership component spread throughout the program Classes held in the BA Building, UAHuntsville campus, Huntsville, AL *Includes videotaped sessions.
+The UA EMBA EMBA Program format blends online with in-class learning.
+Our program is ideal for candidates with heavy travel schedules or who live outside the state.
+Classes meet one weekend per month with additional online components* 17 months / four semesters, four classes per semester (Friday 12:00-8:00 p.m., and Saturday 8:00 a.m.-5:00 p.m.)
+Leadership and career development components are spread throughout the program.
+Classes held in the Business Administration Building, UAHuntsville campus, in Huntsville, AL and in The Bryant Conference Center in Tuscaloosa, AL .

-During the final semester, usually in February or March, students from both campuses join together for an international study abroad trip.
+Students from both campuses join together for an international study abroad trip in the fourth semester for HEMBA and third for TEMBA.
 This trip develops further understanding of global economies, businesses, and cultures through company visits and meetings with business and government leaders, touring significant cultural and historical sites as well as working on an international corporate consulting project.
-In 2017 EMBA students delivered two NGO consulting projects to Mekong Quilts and La Petite Epicerie in Saigon, Vietnam.

-The mandatory trip is a once-in-a-lifetime event that expands global awareness.
-Past international trips: Saigon, Singapore, Marrakech, Casablanca, Madrid, Barcelona, Istanbul, Panama City, Sao Paulo, Lima, Berlin, Beijing, Amsterdam, Brussels, Buenos Aires, Santiago, Bogota, Vienna, Stuttgart, Munich, Prague, Budapest, Dublin, Waterford, Galway, and Limerick.
+While optional, the trip delivers a once-in-a-lifetime experience that expands glob al awareness.
+Past international trip included visits to the following cities: Cape Town, Gaborone, Saigon, Singapore, Marrakech, Casablanca, Madrid, Barcelona, Istanbul, Panama City, Sao Paulo, Lima, Berlin, Beijing, Amsterdam, Brussels, Buenos Aires, Santiago, Bogota, Vienna, Stuttgart, Munich, Prague, Budapest, Dublin, Waterford, Galway, and Limerick.

 16 Courses – 3 Credit Hours – 48 Hour Program

-Our team-intensive EMBA curriculum provides a thorough education in business skills, theories, and practices with an emphasis on financials, strategy, global initiatives and leadership.
+Our team-intensive EMBA curriculum provides a thorough education in business skills, theories, and practices with focused areas of study in financials, strategy, global initiatives, and leadership.
 Our strategic boardroom approach to learning uses case studies, simulations and encourages open debate, discussion, and in-depth projects and presentations.
 This teaches our professional students to make decisions in the face of conflicting data, complex policies, and intense time and fiscal pressures.

 Students work in study teams while in the program, and coursework is a mixture of individual and team assignments.
 Cases, projects, simulations, presentations, and written assignments are typical class assignments.
-Teams generally choose to meet each week face-to-face or via conference call or online.
-Blackboard, an online tool integrated into the curriculum, allows students to interact with classmates and instructors and serves as an online data repository for class materials.
+Teams generally choose to meet each week face-to-face, via conference call, or online.
+Blackboard, an online learning management system integrated into the curriculum, allows students to interact with classmates and faculty and serves as an online data repository for course materials.